mgalao/machine-learning-operations-project/README.md

 - Marco Galão

 ## Project Overview
-This repository contains materials for a Machine Learning Operations project, that aims to study Fraud detention in the United States.
+This repository contains materials for a Machine Learning Operations project, that aims to study Fraud detention in the United States in October 2019.

 ## Repository Structure